top of page

 About KCCC

 The Kaweka Community Catchment Collective (KCCC) brings together the Dartmoor, Rissington, Patoka, and Puketitiri areas, covering around 64,000 hectares.
 Each area has its own "Hub," led by an elected hub champ.
 These hubs can focus on projects that match their community's goals and priorities.
 The KCCC committee, chaired by an independent leader, allows each hub champ to present their ideas and integrate them into the broader work stream.
-Additionally, coordinators Alice Beamish and Beckie Sayer are available to facilitate events and provide any needed information.
+Additionally, coordinator Alice Beamish is available to facilitate events and provide any needed information.

 Who is someone I can talk to in my hub?